memfault/interrupt/_drafts/gnu-make-guidelines.md

 A very important consideration for C language projects is to trigger recompilation if an `#include` header files change for a C file.
-This is done with the `-M` compiler flag for gcc/clang, which will output a file you will then use the Make `include` directive to tell make which C files include which header files.
+This is done with the `-M` compiler flag for gcc/clang, which will output a `.d` file you will then import with the Make `include` directive.

+The `.d` file will contain the necessary prerequisites for the `.c` file so any header change causes a rebuild.
 See more details here:

 [https://www.gnu.org/software/make/manual/html_node/Automatic-Prerequisites.html](https://www.gnu.org/software/make/manual/html_node/Automatic-Prerequisites.html)
 [http://make.mad-scientist.net/papers/advanced-auto-dependency-generation/](http://make.mad-scientist.net/papers/advanced-auto-dependency-generation/)